abdelrahman167565/AbdelrahmanAmer/README.md

 ### Hi there 👋, my name is Abdelrahman Amer
-#### I am GitHub Readme Generator's creator
-Junior software developer with experience in Java, OOP, Oracle ADF, Flutter ,design patterns and web design.
+#### I am a Junior software developer with experience in Java, OOP, Oracle ADF, Flutter ,design patterns and web design.
 Effective communicator with proficiency in English. seeking to pursue an opportunity with a growing organization that will utilize and enhance my knowledge in software development, and that will provide me with essential growth opportunities.

 Skills: Java, ADF, Design patterns, Agile, Algorithms, Data Structures , SQL , Problem Solving, , Mongo Db, OOP, HTML, CSS.